PETER T ROACH

 Publications: "Traveling the Long Road to Commercial Foreclosure" - Commercial Mortgage Insight; "A Tale of Two "HOPE-Ahs" (co-author) - USFN Report; "Charging a Fax Fee or Providing a Payoff Letter" - USFN Report; "Yield Spread Premiums - Justifiable Compensation or Loan Bounty" - USFN Report.

-Admitted to Bar, New York and Connecticut; United States District Court for the Eastern and Southern Districts of New York
+Admitted to Bar: New York, United States District Court for the Eastern and Southern Districts of New York

 TIMOTHY j murtha

 Admitted to Bar, State of New York and Connecticut.
 Admitted to Eastern District of New YorkEducation: St.